rstudio/shiny-server/README.md

 The upstart script is set to start shiny-server on boot/reboot, and it will also respawn shiny-server if it goes down.

-## Running from the Command Line

-* Run `sudo shiny-server`.

 ## Configuration

+By default, Shiny Server will look for a config file at `/etc/shiny-server/shiny-server.conf`; if no file is found, a default configuration will be used.

 Shiny Server offers three distinct ways of deploying applications:

-* Explicitly declare one or more applications in the configuration file.
-For each application you can specify the URL, application directory path, log directory, and which user to run the application as.
-* Serve up a directory which can contain a combination of static assets (HTML files, images, PDFs, etc.), Shiny applications, and subdirectories.
-Any subdirectory name that ends with `.shiny` is assumed to be a Shiny application directory (note that `.shiny` should not be included in the URL).
+* **Serve up a directory which can contain a combination of static assets (HTML files, images, PDFs, etc.), Shiny applications, and subdirectories.**<p>Any subdirectory name that ends with `.shiny` is assumed to be a Shiny application directory.
+For example, if `/var/shiny-server/www` is your root dir and `/var/shiny-server/www/sales/historical.shiny` contains a Shiny application, then the URL for that application would be `http://hostname:port/sales/historical/`.</p>
-* Configure a URL path to be "autouser"; any user with a home directory on the system can deploy applications simply by creating a `~/ShinyApp` directory and placing their Shiny applications in direct subdirectories.<p>For example, if `/users` is configured to be an autouser path, and the user `jeffreyhorner` creates a folder `~/ShinyApps/testapp` that contains a `server.R` and a `ui.R` file, then browsing to `http://hostname/users/jeffreyhorner/testapp/` would automatically load that application.</p>
+* **Configure a URL path to be "autouser"; any user with a home directory on the system can deploy applications simply by creating a `~/ShinyApp` directory and placing their Shiny applications in direct subdirectories.**<p>For example, if `/users` is configured to be an autouser path, and the user `jeffreyhorner` creates a folder `~/ShinyApps/testapp` that contains a `server.R` and a `ui.R` file, then browsing to `http://hostname/users/jeffreyhorner/testapp/` would automatically load that application.</p>
+* **Explicitly declare one or more applications in the configuration file.** For each individual application you can specify the URL, application directory path, log directory, and which user to run the application as.

 A single Shiny Server instance can host zero or more explicitly-declared applications and zero or more autouser URLs at the same time; you don't need to choose one or the other.